project-sunbird/sunbird.org-docs/developer-docs/installation/developer_installation.md

 allowSearch: true
 ---
 <div class="VersionNotification">
  Attention: The Developer installation instructions have known issues.
-To continue installing Sunbird, use the [Server Installation](http://developer-docs/installation/server_installation) documentation.
+To continue installing Sunbird, use the <a href="http://developer-docs/installation/server_installation">Server Installation</a> documentation.
 </div>

 ## Overview